Qencode-Corp/watchfolder/README.md

  8. (FTP mode only) Create watchbucket "input", "processing", "processed" and "errors" folders in the root of your FTP server.

- You can optionally change these folders names in watchbucket/settings/sys.py
+ You can optionally change these folder names in watchbucket/settings/sys.py

  By default there's the following flow: